fiberseq/fiberseq.github.io/src/quick-start.md

 Alternatively, we have written a [snakemake pipeline](https://github.com/mrvollger/k-mer-variant-phasing) to align and phase Fiber-seq data; however, this pipeline is not officially supported outside of our lab at this time.

-After this point you will have a Fiber-seq BAM file that is compatible with all the [extraction](fibertools/extracting/extracting.md) commands in `fibertools`.
+After this point, you will have a Fiber-seq BAM file that is compatible with all the [extraction](fibertools/extracting/extracting.md) commands in `fibertools`.

 ### Fiber-seq peaks and UCSC browser tracks
 Once you have a phased bam file, you can identify [Fiber-seq inferred regulatory elements (FIREs)](glossary.md#fires) to call Fiber-seq peaks and make a UCSC trackHub.
 Please see the [FIRE repository](https://github.com/fiberseq/FIRE) for more details.